Crested treeswift: Description

 The crested treeswift is a large slender bird at 23 cm length.
 This species is dove grey above and white below.
 The long swept-back wings are a darker grey above.
 This treeswift has a crest and a long, deeply forked tail.
 The adult male has orange cheeks and ear coverts with a narrow streak of white under the eye and a trace of a white supercilium.
-The female has a thin white stripe below the eye running along the cheek.
+The female also has a thin white stripe below the eye running below the grey cheek and ear coverts.
 Young birds have a dark grey head and wings but the feathers are edged in white and the rest of the soft plumage is much streakier than that of the adults.
 They are found in small groups that fly in wide circles in open forest, occasionally perching atop a tall and leafless tree.
 When perched they appear to sit very upright.

 The call of this species is a harsh kee-kyew or three note kip-kee-kep with emphasis on the middle note.